 During a recent visit to Havana, I hailed a taxi (a 1958 Ford) and rumbled over to the Plaza de Armas to look for some old menus.
 Every day dozens of private booksellers set up their stalls in this leafy square, selling used books, random pieces of ephemera, and souvenir photographs taken in famous nightclubs like the Tropicana during its heyday.
 Some of the books date back to the nineteenth century.
 One such rarity that caught my eye was a finely-bound volume containing copies of Frank’s Illustrated Weekly for the month of July 1870.
 As tempting as it was, I decided not to purchase this treasure, preferring to stay focused on my mission to find historical evidence of Cuban influence on the foodways of the United States, or conversely, the spread of American culture abroad.
 And as luck would have it, I soon discovered a menu from the Cafeteria America.
 Coming from the period just before the revolution in 1959, it illustrated the simple pleasures of everyday life once enjoyed by the middle- and upper-classes in Cuba.

-The Cafeteria America was a coffee shop (called a “cafeteria” in Spanish), bakery, and confectionery stand that operated in the America Building.
-Situated on the corner of Galiano and Neptune streets in the vibrant Vedado section of downtown Havana, this eleven-story edifice opened in 1941, featuring the symmetrical lines and elegant forms of Art Deco design.
+The Cafeteria America was a coffee shop (called a “cafeteria” in Spanish) and bakery that operated in the America Building.
+Located on the corner of Galiano and Neptune streets in the Vedado section of Havana, this eleven-story edifice opened in 1941, featuring the symmetrical lines and elegant forms of Art Deco design.
 When it opened in 1941, the complex contained businesses on the ground floor, sixty-four residential apartments, and an 1800-seat theater described as a small version of Radio City Music Hall.